Docs

 Virtually every retail and online sportsbook charges at least a 5 percent fee (4.54% to be exact) on the betting line, also known as the vigorish or “vig.”
 For example, if a sportsbook assigns both teams a 50% chance to win, both teams’ lines are -110 (52.38% implied probability) instead of +100.
 This means bettors are paying what is essentially an extra 5% levy on every bet, win or lose.
 A bettor needs to win 52.38% of their bets just to break even.

-All that being said, sportsbooks historically hold between 5% and 8% profit on total money wagered, meaning sports betting gives players some of the best winning chances of any legal gambling form.
-Very few sports bettors make significant money long-term, but smart bets can, at the very least, keep bettors afloat to play recreationally.
+All that being said, sportsbooks historically hold between 5% and 8% profit on total money wagered.
+Smart bets can, at the very least, keep bettors afloat to play recreationally.

 What it Looks Like to Place a Bet With Positive Expected Value